marsfoundation/spark-psm/README.md

 NOTE: These functions do not round in the same way as preview functions, so they are meant to be used for general quoting purposes.

 - **`convertToAssets`**: Converts shares to the equivalent amount of a specified asset.
-- **`convertToAssetValue`**: Converts shares to their equivalent value in base asset terms with 18 decimal precision (e.g., USD).
+- **`convertToAssetValue`**: Converts shares to their equivalent value in USD terms with 18 decimal precision.
 - **`convertToShares`**: Converts asset values to shares based on the current exchange rate.

 #### Asset Value Functions

-- **`totalAssets`**: Returns the total value of all assets held by the PSM denominated in the base asset with 18 decimal precision. (e.g., USD).
+- **`totalAssets`**: Returns the total value of all assets held by the PSM denominated in USD with 18 decimal precision.

 ### Events